 In May 2015, the Financial Accounting Standards Board updated the accounting standards related to fair value measurement for investments that are measured at net asset value.
 The standard eliminates the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share as a practical expedient.
 In addition, the update limits disclosures to investments for which the entity elected to measure the fair value using the practical expedient rather than all eligible investments.
 The standard is effective for interim and annual periods beginning after December 15, 2015.
 The standard should be applied retrospectively to all periods presented and early adoption is permitted.
-There will be no impact of the standard to the Plan's Statements of Net Assets Available for Benefits and Statements of Changes in Net Assets Available for Benefits.
+The Company will adopt this policy on February 1, 2016.
+There will be no impact of the standard to the Plan's Statements of Net Assets Available for Benefits.